MEET THE FISCH-FITTZ FAMILY:

-I have a lot more travel in store for her, in fact my dream is to take her to a different country/region for 1 month every summer from now until the time she is 18 so we can “live” in multiple countries and she can receive a real education about other cultures.
+I have a lot more travel in store for her, in fact my dream is to take her to a different country every summer from now until the time she is 18 so we can experience other cultures.
 I also, as I mentioned, value diversity in her education and actively chosen schools for her where she will be surrounded by kids from all races, cultures, and walks of life.

 Overall it has never been interesting to me to surround myself in "sameness".
 I love meeting people who have walked in different shoes, experienced life in a very different way than myself.
 I will encourage Kaia to do the same because it has brought so much to my life through both friendships and relationships.